TsumiNa/meteor-aurelia/README.md

 </body>
 ```

-The aurelia-app="client/main" attribute points to the Aurelia configuration file named main, which is `main.au.js` or `main.au.ts`.
+The aurelia-app="client/main" attribute points to the Aurelia configuration file named main, which is `main.au.js` or `main.ts`.

-Assume you use es6 js.
+Assume you use es6 js and html template.
 In the client folder create main.au.js and insert:

 ```javascript